37 of the Best Things to Do in Westport Ireland

 Westport Pirate Adventure Park

 Located on the grounds of Westport House the Pirate Adventure Park offers a great deal of fun for the whole family.
-You can take a turn in a pedalo on the lake, there’s a variety of soft and hard playgrounds, rides from the Cannonball Run, Pirates Swinging Ship to a plunge log flume ride and much more to be enjoyed.
+You can take a turn in a pedalo on the lake, there’s a variety of soft and hard playgrounds, rides from the Cannonball Run, and Pirates Swinging Ship to a plunge log flume ride and much more to be enjoyed.

 Westport Train Tour